Mimetis/Dotmim.Sync/docs/Conflict.rst

 | As we said, all the conflicts are resolved from the server side.
 | But, using a **Two sync trick**, you are able to resolve the conflict from the client side.

-.. tip:: This feature is only available from version `0.5.6`

 Basically the process is occuring in this order: